ecoseller/ecoseller/docs/_docs/administration/administration.md

 # Connecting external services (`NotificationAPI`)
 This comprehensive guide will provide you with all the necessary information to seamlessly extend ecoseller's functionality by leveraging external APIs.
-With the Notification API, you can effortlessly integrate your own systems and services to respond to specific events within the ecoseller platform, such as product save, order save, and more.
+With the Notification API, you can effortlessly integrate your own systems and services to respond to specific events within the **ecoseller**platform, such as product save, order save, and more.

-The ecoseller Notification API empowers you to enhance your ecoseller experience by enabling real-time communication and synchronization with external applications.
-By leveraging this API, you can ensure that your external systems stay up to date with the latest changes and events happening within ecoseller, allowing for a seamless and efficient workflow.
+The **ecoseller**Notification API empowers you to enhance your **ecoseller**experience by enabling real-time communication and synchronization with external applications.
+By leveraging this API, you can ensure that your external systems stay up to date with the latest changes and events happening within **ecoseller**, allowing for a seamless and efficient workflow.

-This documentation will walk you through the entire process of integrating the Notification API into your application.
+This documentation will walk you through the entire process of working with the Notification API in your application.
 You'll learn how to configure endpoints and interpret the data sent by ecoseller.

-### Key Features of the ecoseller Notification API:
+### Key Features of the Notification API:

 **Event-based Triggers:** The notifications API allows you to define specific events within ecoseller, such as `PRODUCT_SAVE` and `ORDER_SAVE`.
 These events serve as triggers for the notifications.